Careeronaut Insights

 Methodology

-Each study pulls live from public APIs (BLS Public Data API, FRED, Hugging Face datasets).
-Methodology and limitations are published inline; raw datasets and PNG / CSV downloads sit on each study's page.
+Each study freezes a dated snapshot from Careeronaut's job index or a named primary API.
+Methodology and limitations are published inline; supporting PNG and CSV downloads sit on each study's page.

 Working on a story?
 The Careeronaut team can share full methodology, raw data, or run a custom slice on request: press@careeronaut.com.